Lyapunov Analysis For Monotonically Forward-Backward Accelerated Algorithms: Conclusion and future work

-For $\mu$-strongly convex functions, another Nesterov's accelerated gradient method, referred to as~\texttt{NAG-SC}, was originally proposed by~\citet{nesterov2018lectures}.
-In~\texttt{NAG-SC}, the momentum coefficient is defined as $\frac{1-\sqrt{\mu s}}{1 + \sqrt{\mu s}}$, in contrast to $\frac{k}{k+r+1}$ used in the standard~\texttt{NAG}.
-The iterative scheme for~\texttt{NAG-SC} is given by:
+For $\mu$-strongly convex functions, another variant of Nesterov's accelerated gradient method, referred to as~\texttt{NAG-SC}, was originally proposed by~\citet{nesterov2018lectures}.
+In~\texttt{NAG-SC}, the momentum coefficient is set to $\frac{1-\sqrt{\mu s}}{1 + \sqrt{\mu s}}$, in contrast to the coefficient $\frac{k}{k+r+1}$ used in the classical~\texttt{NAG}.
+The iterative scheme for~\texttt{NAG-SC} is:

-where $s$ is the step size.
-Building on the same idea introduced by~\citet{beck2017first}, we can propose a monotonic variant of~\texttt{NAG-SC}, which we denote as~\texttt{M-NAG-SC}.
-The iterative scheme for \texttt{M-NAG-SC} is as follows:
+where $s>0$ is the step size.
+Building on the idea introduced by~\citet{beck2017first}, we propose a monotonic variant of~\texttt{NAG-SC}, denoted as~\texttt{M-NAG-SC}.
+Its update scheme is given by:

 where $s$ is the step size.
-We demonstrate the numerical performance of both~\texttt{NAG-SC} and~\texttt{M-NAG-SC} in comparison with the vanilla gradient descent method in~\Cref{fig: quadratic_with}.
+We compare the numerical performance of both~\texttt{NAG-SC} and~\texttt{M-NAG-SC} with vanilla gradient descent in~\Cref{fig: quadratic_with}.

-An intriguing avenue for future research is to explore whether \texttt{M-NAG-SC}, as described by~\eqref{eqn: m-nag-sc-gradient} ---~\eqref{eqn: m-nag-sc-momentum}, can retain the accelerated convergence rate of~\texttt{NAG-SC}.
-However, it is important to note that the Lyapunov function presented in~\citep{shi2022understanding}, which incorporates the kinetic energy as an essential part of the analysis, complicates the direct generalization from \texttt{NAG-SC} to \texttt{M-NAG-SC}.
-Thus, extending the Lyapunov analysis to the monotonic variant requires further exploration.
+An intriguing direction for future research is to investigate whether \texttt{M-NAG-SC}, as described by~\eqref{eqn: m-nag-sc}, can retain the accelerated convergence rate of~\texttt{NAG-SC}.
+However, this extension poses a nontrivial challenge: the Lyapunov function developed in~\citet{shi2022understanding}, which incorporates the kinetic energy tern as a critical component, complicates direct generalization to the monotonic setting.
+Therefore, extending the Lyapunov analysis to cover~\texttt{M-NAG-SC} remains an open and promising challenge.